datalad/datalad/paper.md

 # Statement of Need

 Code, data and computing environments are core components of scientific projects.
-While the collaborative development and use of research software and code is streamlined with established procedures and infrastructures, such as software distributions, distributed version control systems, and social coding portals like GitHub, other components of scientific projects are not as transparently managed or unobstructed accessible.
+While the collaborative development and use of research software and code is streamlined with established procedures and infrastructures, such as software distributions, distributed version control systems, and social coding portals like GitHub, other components of scientific projects are not as transparently managed or accessible.
 Data consumption is complicated by disconnected data portals that require a large variety of different data access and authentication methods.
 (Re)used data are not as precisely identified as it is standard for code in software development, because data versioning is rarely or only coarsely practiced.
 Scientific computation is not reproducible enough, because data provenance, the information of how a digital file came to be, is often incomplete and rarely automatically captured.